sutrolabs/census-docs/basics/security-and-privacy/README.md

 The cloud storage buckets used by Census are configured with two additional security measures, managed by AWS and Google Cloud.

-* **Items in these buckets are automatically removed after 7 days.** This is a fallback if our platform and doesn't remove this temporary data as soon as it is processed bt a sync
+* **Items in these buckets are automatically removed after 7 days.** This is a fallback if our platform doesn't remove this temporary data as soon as it is processed by a sync.
 * Data in these buckets are encrypted using the cloud providers’ **server-side encryption**, protecting your data from some classes of attacks on the cloud providers themselves.

 ### Step 3: Prepare Data for Loading into SaaS Applications